-It’s almost summer in the northern hemisphere.
-For many of us, this is our favorite time of year.
+For many people, summer is the best of the four seasons.
 For hay fever sufferers, however, it can be an endless nightmare of wheezing, sniffing and red eyes.

-Hay fever (also known by its medical name; allergic rhinitis) is a common condition.
-Researchers estimate that up to 40% of people in the US suffer from some form of hay fever, and this rate is increasing.
+Hay fever (allergic rhinitis) is a common condition.
+Researchers estimate that 7.8% of adults in the U.S. suffer from some form of it.

-It’s also thought that between 48% and 68% of hay fever sufferers also experience sleep disturbances.
-And a couple of bad nights’ sleep can make the miserable symptoms associated with hay fever even worse.
+Many sufferers also experience sleep problems because of their symptoms.
+And in a vicious circle, a couple of bad nights’ sleep can make those same symptoms feel even worse.

-So as we head into the season when hay fever is most common, I thought it’d be timely to consider how hay fever affects your sleep and what you can do to limit sleep problems when the pollen count is high.
+In this article, I’ll be looking at how hay fever affects your sleep, and what you can do to limit sleep problems when the pollen count is high.

-Hay fever occurs during the months when plants are release their pollen into the air.
-Even though pollen isn’t dangerous, your body’s immune system treats it like a harmful intruder, such as a bacteria or virus.
+Hay fever occurs during the months when plants release their pollen into the air.
+Even though pollen isn’t dangerous, your body’s immune system treats it like a harmful intruder.

 And somewhat unfairly, it’s actually your body’s natural defenses that cause the symptoms of hay fever, rather than the pollen itself.

-You’ll be familiar with common hay fever symptoms such as sneezing, itchy eyes and congestion – all symptoms with the potential to disrupt sleep if they’re bad enough.
+You’ll be familiar with common hay fever symptoms such as sneezing, itchy eyes and congestion.
+These are all symptoms with the potential to disrupt sleep if they’re bad enough.

 The type of pollen that causes hay fever changes during the year.
 Most hay fever sufferers are allergic to grass pollen, which is released for a short period between May and June.